 Happy First Mother’s Day to Rosa!

-Now in 2022, we have the opportunity to celebrate Rosa on her first Mother’s Day.
+Since 2022, we now have the opportunity to celebrate Rosa on Mother’s Day as well.
 Her calf has brought excitement throughout the world and offers hope for the survival of the Critically Endangered Sumatran rhino.

 Ratu is a grandmother!